alecstem/REUWebsite/progress-meetings/Week5.md

 ## End Goal

-* Create an algorithm that reads in two GPS points and creates the most efficient 3D path for a UAV to traverse the points given with regard to the time, distance, and energy usage from aerially obtained LiDAR scans and the ablity to change course mid-flight if the best path is obstructed.
+* Create an algorithm that reads in two GPS points and creates the most efficient 3D path for a UAV to traverse the points given concerning the time, distance, and energy usage from aerially obtained LiDAR scans and the ability to change course mid-flight if the best path is obstructed.

 ## Progress Report
-* Updated 3D obstacle matrix if obstacle is detected before recalculating best path.
+* Updated 3D obstacle matrix if an obstacle is detected before recalculating the best path.
 * Finished introduction for midterm paper.
 * Finished problem statement and motivation for midterm paper.
 * Finished Literary Analysis for midterm paper.
-* Working on process section for midterm paper.
+* Working on the process section for the midterm paper.
 * Finished presentation slides for this week.
-* Created website for midterm.
+* Created website for the midterm.

 ## Obstacles
 * Improving our understanding of previous research and process.